robbmaclean/gvt/README.md

 fa-il.

-YOUAREHERE // distributing the workflows.  want to make a stub for tests. want tag validation in pre-release.yml to ensure gitversion is spitting out a prerelease version. then bring all this to work computer including GitVersion.yml
+YOUAREHERE // want to see what i can do in GitVersion.yml to allow us to bump the major version based on commit message. then bring all this to work computer including GitVersion.yml